ebaauw/homebridge-deconz/README.md

 ### Work in Progress
 See [Future Development of Homebridge Hue](https://github.com/ebaauw/homebridge-hue/issues/1070) for positioning Homebridge deCONZ versus Homebridge Hue.

-The current pre-release of Homebridge deCONZ is not yet functional.
+Homebridge deCONZ is still under development.
-I'm using it to stress-test the technical framework.
 See [Releases](https://github.com/ebaauw/homebridge-deconz/releases) for more details.

 If you have a question, please post a message to the **#hue** channel of the Homebridge community on [Discord](https://discord.gg/hZubhrz).